UnityTech/npm/doc/misc/npm-config.md

 * Default: false
 * Type: Boolean

-Causes npm to install the package into your local `node_modules` folder with the same layout it uses with the global `node_modules` folder.
-Only your direct dependencies will show in `node_modules` and everything they depend on will be flattened in their `node_modules` folders.
+Causes npm to install the package into your local `unity_packages` folder with the same layout it uses with the global `unity_packages` folder.
+Only your direct dependencies will show in `unity_packages` and everything they depend on will be flattened in their `unity_packages` folders.
 This obviously will eliminate some deduping.
 If used with `legacy-bundling`, `legacy-bundling` will be preferred.